Alek3498/SmarTAP/README.md

 Note:

-1- The endpoint of the tunnel could be any device capable of decapsulate a L2GRE tunnel.
+1- The endpoint of the tunnel could be any device capable of decapsulating an L2GRE tunnel.